AltayTech/altaytech/README.md

 ### Hi there 👋

-- 🔭 I’m Mobile application developer(Dart/flutter and java)
+- 🧑‍💻 I’m Mobile application developer(Dart/flutter and java)
 - 💻 I’m currently working on Flutter projects
-- 🌱 I’m learning dart backend too
+- 🌱 I’m learning dart backend
-- 👯 I’m looking to collaborate on international companies and organizations
+- 🫱🏼‍🫲🏽 I’m looking to collaborate on international companies and organizations
 - 💬 Ask me about programming and system development
 - 📫 How to reach me: [My Linkedin](https://www.linkedin.com/in/reza-mojed-gharamaleki-087aa337/)

 <!--
 **AltayTech/altaytech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.